python-trio/trustme/docs/source/index.rst

 .. code-block:: console

   $ python -m trustme --help
-   usage: trustme [-h] [-d DIR] [-i IDENTITIES [IDENTITIES ...]] [--common-name COMMON_NAME] [--key-size KEY_SIZE] [-q]
+  usage: trustme [-h] [-d DIR] [-i [IDENTITIES [IDENTITIES ...]]]
+                [--common-name COMMON_NAME] [--key-size KEY_SIZE] [-q]

   optional arguments:
     -h, --help            show this help message and exit -d DIR, --dir DIR     Directory where certificates and keys are written to.
+                          Defaults to cwd.
-Defaults to cwd -i IDENTITIES [IDENTITIES ...], --identities IDENTITIES [IDENTITIES ...]
+    -i [IDENTITIES [IDENTITIES ...]], --identities [IDENTITIES [IDENTITIES ...]]
                           Identities for the certificate.
-Defaults to
+Defaults to 'localhost 127.0.0.1 ::1'.
     --common-name COMMON_NAME
-                           Also sets the deprecated 'commonName' field for all relevant identities --key-size KEY_SIZE   Key size of the certificate generated.
-Defaults to 2048 -q, --quiet           Doesn't print out helpful information for humans
+                          Also sets the deprecated 'commonName' field (only for the first identity passed).
+    --key-size KEY_SIZE   Key size of the certificate generated.
+Defaults to 2048.
+    -q, --quiet           Doesn't print out helpful information for humans.

 **Default configuration:**

 .. code-block:: console

   $ cd /tmp/
   $ python -m trustme
   Generated a certificate for 'localhost', '127.0.0.1', '::1' Configure your server to use the following files:
     cert=/tmp/server.pem
     key=/tmp/server.key
   Configure your client to use the following files:
     cert=/tmp/client.pem

 **Designate different identities:**

 .. code-block:: console

   $ python -m trustme -i www.example.org example.org
   Generated a certificate for 'www.example.org', 'example.org'
   Configure your server to use the following files:
     cert=/tmp/server.pem
     key=/tmp/server.key
   Configure your client to use the following files:
     cert=/tmp/client.pem

 **Generate files into a directory:**

 .. code-block:: console

   $ mkdir /tmp/a
   $ python -m trustme -d /tmp/a
   Generated a certificate for 'localhost', '127.0.0.1', '::1' Configure your server to use the following files:
     cert=/tmp/a/server.pem
     key=/tmp/a/server.key
   Configure your client to use the following files:
     cert=/tmp/a/client.pem

 **Configure certs for server/client:**

 .. code-block:: console

   $ gunicorn --keyfile /tmp/a/server.key --certfile/tmp/a/server.cert app:app
   $ curl --cacert /tmp/a/client.pem https://localhost:8000
   Hello, world!

 API reference